karlesct/CoinDex/README.md

 Launchscreen for an initial data load.
 (Not implemented right now)

 Tab Bar with:
+- Master detail with Breaking Bad Characters
 - Master detail of main crypto exchanges
-- Welcome with some motivating phrases
-- Country Picker for phone registration, returns phone code and countryName on delegate

 ## Code coverage